joric/cc2540-keyboard/README.md

 See HostTestApp sample for the BTool-compatible serial device.

-See util/UBL sample for the USB Mass Storage device (couldn't make it work, maybe hardware issues).
+See util/UBL sample for the USB Mass Storage device (detects but hangs, maybe hardware issues).

 Pinout
 ======